 (1) REVIEW OF PROCESS.-Not later than 180 days after the date of the enactment of this Act, the Made in America Director shall review the Department of Defense's use of reciprocal defense agreements to determine if domestic entities have equal and proportional access and report the findings of the review to the Director of the Office of Management and Budget, the Secretary of Defense, and the Secretary of State.
 (2) REVIEW OF RECIPROCAL PROCUREMENT MEMORANDA OF

-UNDERSTANDING.-The Made in America Director shall review reciprocal procurement memoranda of understanding entered into after the date of the enactment of this Act between the Department of Defense and its counterparts in foreign governments to assess whether domestic entities will have equal and proportional access under the memoranda of understanding and report the findings of the review to the Director of the Office of Management and Budget, the Secretary of Defense, and the Secretary of State.

-(e) REPORT ON USE OF MADE IN AMERICA LAWS.-The Made in America Director shall submit to the relevant congressional committees a summary of each report on the use of Made in America Laws received by the Made in America Director pursuant to section 11 of Executive Order 14005, dated January 25, 2021 (relating to ensuring the future is made in all of America by all of America's workers) not later than 90 days after the date of the enactment of this Act or receipt of the reports required under section 11 of such Executive Order, whichever is later.
+UNDERSTANDING .- The Made in America Director shall review reciprocal procurement memoranda of understanding entered into after the date of the enactment of this Act between the Department of Defense and its counterparts in foreign govern-ments to assess whether domestic entities will have equal and proportional access under the memoranda of understanding and report the findings of the review to the Director of the Office of Management and Budget, the Secretary of Defense, and the Secretary of State. (e) REPORT ON USE OF MADE IN AMERICA LAWS.-The Made in America Director shall submit to the relevant congressional made in America Laws received by the Made in America Director pursuant to section 11 of Executive Order 14005, dated January 25, 2021 (relating to ensuring the future is made in all of America by all of America's workers) not later than 90 days after the date of the enactment of this Act or receipt of the reports required under section 11 of such Executive Order, whichever is later.

-(f) Domestic Preférence Statute Defined.-In this section, the term "domestic preference statute" means any of the following: (1) the Buy American Act; (2) a Buy America law (as that term is defined in section
+(f) DOMESTIC PREFERENCE STATUTE DEFINED.-In this section, the term "domestic preference statute" means any of the following: (1) the Buy American Act; (2) a Buy America law (as that term is defined in section